bewakes/flappy-box-GA/README.md

 # Genetic Algorithm that plays flappy Bird(Box)
+This is a part of assignment of Knowledge Engineering course 2020.
 This program uses Genetic Algorithm to play flappy bird.
-The bird is replaced with a box though.
+The bird is replaced with a box.
+It's no fancy, just serves the purpose.

 ## Requirements
 Any system with `python>=3.6` and `pip` will do.